pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 - Extensive use of [`secrets.yaml`](/docs/configuration/secrets/) to hide sensitive information like usernames, passwords, device information, and location.
 - Exclusion of some files, including `secrets.yaml` and device-specific information using a [`.gitignore`](https://git-scm.com/docs/gitignore) file.
 - Regularly committing your configuration to GitHub to make sure that your backup is up to date.
-- Use a README.md to document your configuration and include screenshots of your Home Assistant frontend.
+- Use a README.md to document your configuration and include screenshots of your Open Peer Power frontend.

 ### Step 1: Installing and Initializing Git

-In order to put your configuration on GitHub, you must install the Git package on your Home Assistant server (instructions below will work on Raspberry Pi, Ubuntu or any Debian-based system) *Note: this isn't required in Hass.io, it's included as default so proceed to step 2*:
+In order to put your configuration on GitHub, you must install the Git package on your Open Peer Power server (instructions below will work on Raspberry Pi, Ubuntu or any Debian-based system) *Note: this isn't required in Hass.io, it's included as default so proceed to step 2*:

 ```bash
 sudo apt-get update